lifeIn a nutshell… sometimes!

-Though I primarily work with men, I’m also a human and there are times I’ve been able to help a woman on her journey as a fellow human.
+Though I primarily work with men, I’m also a human and there are times I’m able to help a woman on her journey as a fellow human.

 Men and women experience shame in remarkably similar ways but completely different in flavor.

-Meet Ginny… a charicature of a typical woman I can help.
+Meet “Ginny”… a caricature of a typical woman I help.

-She can’t shake this sensation of being “not enough” which seems to rear it’s ugly head in what feels like every encounter with Brian.
+She can’t shake this sensation of being “not enough” which seems to rear its ugly head in what feels like every encounter with Brian.
+Sigh.

 Ginny has been mourning the state of their dead relationship for a long time, maybe even years.
+It’s been a long time since she’s felt something wonderful, mysterious, and life-giving.
 She’s hoped Brian would notice or understand, but now she sees no hope of that anymore.
 He doesn’t even notice!
+When she tries to express how she feels, he always seems to make it about him.

 She feels duped.
 Fooled.
 Like Brian played a game well-enough to get her into a relationship, then did a bait and switch and became someone different than the Brian she fell in love with.
 He fooled her like he fools everyone else.